ChrisStevens/garc/README.md

 Garc is still very much a work in progress, and is being constantly updated to add deeper functionality and as new features and changes are implemented by Gab.

+Gab has recently released a full set of API docs (https://developers.gab.com/), which this current version does not use.
+A new version utilizing these more reliable API routes is in development and will be released before the end of October 2018.

 ## Warnings

-Gab's api is relatively sparsely documented, so things may change without warning and break searches.
+Gab's API was historically relatively sparsely documented, so things may change without warning and break searches.
+This current version relies on these potentially unreliable API routes.

 Please be respectful when using this and any data collection software, try not to make excessive searches and calls.